Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/coding/README.md

 - [ ] 	High Five [Paid]
 - [ ] 	Two Sum Less Than K [Paid]
 - [ ] 	Largest Unique Number [Paid]
+- [ ] 	Check If a Number Is Majority Element in a Sorted Array [Paid]